cyanmage/image-classification-using-aws-sagemaker/README.md

 ## Hyperparameter Tuning
 What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

-The model is adapted from a resnet50 pretrained model.
+_The model is adapted from a resnet50 pretrained model.
 It is based on convolutional layers adapted for ML vision.
 So I took profit of transfer learning and already pretuned parameters.
-Dense layers were added on top to perform classification (my needs).
+Dense layers were added on top to perform classification (my needs)._

-For hyperparameters, I tuned the two following ones :
+_For hyperparameters, I tuned the two following ones :
-- the batch size for loading and training the data
-It is a categorical parameter which values are chosen amongst three : 32, 64 or 128
-- the learning_rate for the optimizer ("adam" in this tuning) It is a continuous parameter whose values are between 0.001 and 0.01 These hyperparameter ranges were passed in an HyperparameterTuner instance.
+_- the batch size for loading and training the data _It is a categorical parameter which values are chosen amongst three : 32, 64 or 128 _- the learning_rate for the optimizer ("adam" in this tuning) _It is a continuous parameter whose values are between 0.001 and 0.01 _These hyperparameter ranges were passed in an HyperparameterTuner instance.

 #### 1) Screenshot of completed hyperparameter tuning jobs: